Damadol

 Damadol is a 2013 Indian Bengali film directed by Manoj Michigan and produced by Ajay Jhunjhunwala.

 Plot

-The movie consists of three main characters Aditiya, Nikhil and VK.Aditya is guy who dreams to become a filmmaker.
-He desperately tries to fulfill his dream but does not get finance.
+The movie consists of three main characters Aditiya, Nikhil and VK.
+Aditya is guy who dreams of becoming a filmmaker.
+He desperately tries to fulfill his dream but does not get finances.
 VK loves a girl but never able to express it to her.
 Nikhil works in a corporate office and wants to get married.
-Nikihl's Father arranged a girl named Ria.
-It turn out to be same girl who VK mad about.
-Aditiya came up with plan to help VK to get his love of life.
-Aditiya meets Papu Bhai using VK's connection as return favour.
+Nikihl's Father arranged his marriage to a girl named Ria.
+She turned out to be same girl who VK was mad about.
+Aditiya came up with plan to help VK to get the love of his life.
+Aditiya meets Papu Bhai using VK's connection as a return for the favour.
 Papu Bhai loves films and item songs and agrees to finance Aditya's film.
 Ankita is an air hostess, close friend of Ria and Aditiya's fiancée.
 Twist starts in the story when their plan back fired.